lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-1-day.md

       the side of the mountain over looking rice fields
   - item: >-
-      The first part of our hike will take 2 to 2.5 hours through the rainforest stopping at a hidden waterfall for lunch.
+      The first part of our hike will take 2 to 2.5 hours through the rainforest stopping at a viewpoint for lunch
   - item: >-
       After lunch we will hike another 2 hours through the rainforest, enjoying the viewpoint along the trail.